-These hypotheses can be tested by using of prognostic models of the global carbon cycle.
+[4] These hypotheses can be tested by using of prognostic models of the global carbon cycle.
 The essential task is to explain the changes in carbon cycle during the Holocene in a way consistent with climate and vegetation changes, assuming that variations in the orbital parameters are the only external forcing.
-We investigate this problem with the climate system model CLIMBER-2 which includes dynamic atmosphere, ocean and vegetation models, as well as oceanic biogeochemistry model.
+We investigate this problem with the climate system model CLIMBER-2 that includes dynamic atmosphere, ocean, and vegetation models as well as oceanic biogeochemistry model.

-The paper is organized in the following way.
-First we describe the terrestrial and oceanic biogeochemical components and present results for the pre-industrial simulation AOVC-0K (Atmosphere-Ocean-Vegetation-Carbon simulation with boundary conditions at 0 kyr BP, see Table 1 for experiment acronyms).
-Then we discuss equilibrium simulations for 8 kyr BP.
-Finally, we present results of transient simulations from 8 kyr BP till the pre-industrial (see Table 2) and compare them with available proxy.
+[5] The paper is organized in the following way.
+First we describe the terrestrial and oceanic biogeochemical components and present results for the preindustrial simulation AOVC-0K (Atmosphere-Ocean-Vegetation-Carbon simulation with boundary conditions at 0 kyr B.P.; see Table 1 for experiment acronyms).
+Then we discuss equilibrium simulations for 8 kyr B.P.
+Finally, we present results of transient simulations from 8 kyr B.P. till the preindustrial (see Table 2) and compare them with available proxy.

-2. Model Description and Performance for Present-day Climate
+2. Model Description and Performance for Present-Day Climate

-CLIMBER-2 is a climate system model of intermediate complexity [Petoukhov et al., 2000].
-It includes a 2.5-dimensional dynamical-statistical atmosphere model with a coarse spatial resolution of 10° in latitude and 51° in longitude, a multi-basin, zonally-averaged ocean model, including a sea ice model, which operates with latitudional resolution of 2.5° and a terrestrial vegetation model.
-Results of CLIMBER-2 compare favorably with data of the present-day climate [Petoukhov et al., 2000], with paleoclimatic reconstructions [Ganopolski et al., 1998], [Claussen et al., 1999a], [Kubatzki et al., 2000] and with results from sensitivity experiments undertaken with comprehensive models [Ganopolski et al., 2001].
+[6] CLIMBER-2 is a climate system model of intermediate complexity [Petoukhov et al., 2000].
+It includes a 2.5dimensional dynamical-statistical atmosphere model with a coarse spatial resolution of 10° in latitude and 51° in longitude, a multibasin, zonally averaged ocean model, including a sea ice model, which operates with latitudinal resolution of 2.5° and a terrestrial vegetation model.
+Results of CLIMBER-2 compare favorably with data of the presentday climate [Petoukhov et al., 2000], with paleoclimatic reconstructions [Ganopolski et al., 1998; Claussen et al., 1999a; Kubatzki et al., 2001] and with results from sensitivity experiments undertaken with comprehensive models [Ganopolski et al., 2001].